codewars/docs/content/getting-started/solving-kata.md

 ## Feedback

-After you have succesfully solved a task, you can let others know how you liked it.
+After you have successfully solved a task, you can let others know how you liked it.
 One way to do this is to leave your satisfaction vote:

 ![satisfaction vote](./img/solving_02_vote.png)